 It’s not known whether it’s safe to use Lucentis during pregnancy.
 If you’re pregnant, your doctor will only administer Lucentis if they feel it’s necessary and safe.
 Be sure to tell your doctor if you’re pregnant or planning a pregnancy before starting Lucentis treatment.

 It’s also not known whether Lucentis passes into breast milk.
 If you’re breastfeeding or planning to breastfeed, talk with your doctor about whether Lucentis is safe for you and your child.

 Lucentis may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Lucentis.
 Factors to consider include those in the list below.

 If you have questions about Lucentis treatment, talk with your doctor or pharmacist.
-They can tell you about other treatments you can use for your condition.
+Questions you may want to ask include:

-- Which supplements or herbs can I take with Lucentis injections to improve my vision if I have wet age-related macular degeneration?
+- Which supplements or herbs can I take with Lucentis injections to improve my vision?

 - Can I drive after receiving Lucentis injections?